 - Unit 5: Application of fitness testing.

 - Unit 8: Coaching for performance.

 - Unit 9: Research methods.

 - Unit 17: Sports injury management.

 - Unit 19: Development and provision of sport and physical activity.

-- Unit 27: Principles and Practices for Outdoor and Adventurous Activities
+- Unit 30: Health, Sport and Exercise

 In order to complete this course, it is recommended that you have either studied GCSE PE or Level 2 sports studies, but not a requirement.
 It is advantageous to have an interest and future ambitions to enter the sports industry.